Happiness comes in many different forms.

-For some, happiness might come from the pursuits that give our lives value and purpose – self-actualization, helping others, and feeling generally useful.
-For others, happiness is more visceral -- it's about pleasurable physical sensations, comfort, and pain avoidance.
+Sometimes, happiness might come from the pursuits that give our lives value and purpose – self-actualization, helping others, and feeling generally useful.
+Other times, happiness is more visceral -- it's about pleasurable physical sensations, comfort, and pain avoidance.
 An individual's experience of happiness is subjective, but happiness, in general, is a state of positive emotional well-being.

 When someone or something is described as “hedonistic”, we immediately understand the meaning: the relentless pursuit of self-indulgent pleasure.
 However, if you’re not a philosophy major or trained psychotherapist, you might not be intimately familiar with eudaimonic well-being.
 The concept of eudaimonic well-being originated from Aristotle.
-While hedonism was first conceptualized by a Greek philosopher named Aristippus, who believed that maximizing pleasure is the fundamental objective of every human, Aristotle took a different view.
+While hedonism was first conceptualized by a Greek philosopher named Aristippus who believed that maximizing pleasure is the fundamental objective of every human, Aristotle took a different view.

 The hedonistic pursuit of pleasure can involve seeking physical and emotional satisfaction without concern for consequences.
 Moreover, while instantaneous pleasure might be achieved, the long-term effects could diminish wellness over time.
 Consuming intoxicating substances, gambling, overeating, or engaging in adrenaline-fueled activities, while initially pleasurable, might significantly compromise your health and well-being.

-Aristotle believed that eudaimonia (the prefix “eu” means “good” and “daimon” means “guardian spirit”) was the true measure of personal satisfaction.
+Aristotle believed that eudaemonia (the prefix “eu” means “good” and “daimon” means “guardian spirit”) was the true measure of personal satisfaction.
 Self-discipline, virtue, and personal growth might not generate feelings of immediate pleasure, but – unlike hedonism – they can facilitate a deeper sense of wellness and overall worth.

 If you have taken an at-home DNA test, your results could reveal a bounty of fascinating genetic information.
 Simply access your raw DNA file from your testing provider and upload it to Genomelink for a comprehensive profile.